ucarbonregistry/Project-495/README.md

 located at Ugawa, Korwa & Kita villages (District Jaisalmer) is Jaisalmer approximately at a distance of 50 Kms from site, while the nearest railway station for project activity located at Salodi & Jelu villages (DistrictJodhpur) is Jodhpur approximately at a distance of 50 Kms.

+According to the applicable methodology, spatial extent of this project activity includes the project site and all the power plants connected physically to the electricity system that the power project is connected to.
+The project activity is connected to the network of state transmission utility which falls in INDIAN grid.
+Thus, the project boundary includes all the power plants physically connected to the INDIAN grid.

+Project boundary includes all the 37 WEGs of VWIL along with the other customer WEGs connected to the sub-station.
+Project boundary includes main and backup meters for energy monitoring.
+Project activity is connected through total 4 sub-stations (2 EB (Electricity Board) sub-stations & 2 WWIL Pooling substations) as follows: -

+1) 16 MW of Project activity installed in Jodhpur District: - Metering is done at 132 kV billing metering point (one main & one check meter) connected at 132kV EB sub-station (PS-8 Narwa).
+There is one backup metering point (one main & one check meter) connected at Salodi - 132kV WWIL pooling sub-station.
+Project activity is connected to WWIL pooling sub-station (132kV, Salodi) through 33 KV line.
+Further a 132kV transmission line (EHV line) connects the WWIL pooling sub-station to state utility sub-station (132kV, PS-8) where energy monitoring is done.

+3) 13.6 MW of Project activity installed in Jaisalmer District: - Metering is done at 220 kV billing metering point (one main meter) connected at 220kV EB substation (Akal.
+There is one backup metering point (one main meter) connected at Bhu – 220 kV substation (WWIL pooling sub-station).
+Project activity is connected to WWIL pooling sub-station
+(220kV, Bhu) through 33 KV line.
+Further a 220kV transmission line (EHV line) connects the WWIL pooling sub-station to state utility sub-station (220kV, Akal) where energy monitoring is done.
 _______
 PRIOR HISTORY:

+The project activity is registered under Clean Development Mechanism (CDM) project with registration number 5090 as well as Gold Standard (GS) with reference number 5007.
+The crediting period of this project under CDM & GS was 28/02/2012 to 27/02/2022.

+UCR MP-01 First Issuance Period: 2 years, 10 months – 01/03/2022 to 31/12/2024
 ____________
 GOLD STANDARD